Why Do Politicians* Talk Like This?

 Liz Cheney: There’s no question I believe that my work on this committee is the single most important thing I’ve ever done professionally.
 It is an unbelievable honor to represent the people of Wyoming in Congress.
 And I know that all of us who are elected officials take an oath that we swear to God to the Constitution and that oath has to mean something.
 And that oath means that we cannot embrace and enable a president as dangerous as Donald Trump is.
 And my obligations and my responsibilities on this committee are to ensure that we understand exactly what happened so that we can establish legislation and recommendations to help ensure it never happens again.

 Cheney answers the question.
 She says what she means.
 She does not equivocate.
 But she takes 114 words to do it.
 That’s almost half of a double-spaced page of type.
 If you break it into four sentences, that’s 28 words per sentence.
-Research shows that people understand best when sentences average below 20 words in length.
+Research shows that people understand best when sentences average fewer than 20 words.

 Worse, the response is as lively as lead.
 There are no sensory words — no words that evoke sights or sounds or texture.